complexsystemslab/reading_list_journal_club/README.md

 https://anatomyof.ai/

-### Cognitive psychology and computational models of creativity
+### Cognitive psychology, computational models of creativity and other unconventional models

 The Psychology of Invention in the Mathematical Field